 ReCAPTCHA

-ReCAPTCHAs work by presenting puzzles or challenges that are easy for humans to solve but difficult for the stuffing bots to interpret.
-Integrating reCAPTCHA can prevent bots from submitting automated login requests, making it harder for attackers to execute large-scale credential stuffing attacks.
+ReCAPTCHAs show puzzles or challenges.
+They're easy for humans but hard for bots.
+Integrating reCAPTCHA can stop bots from submitting login requests, making it harder for attackers to run credential stuffing attacks.

 Breached password monitoring

 Protecting applications from the widespread risk of credential stuffing is essential.
-It’s up to developers and product owners to undertake critical defensive actions by either setting up protection systems in-house or using third-party solutions geared towards prevention and mitigation.
+Developers and product owners must take critical actions, including setting up in-house protection systems.

+Or, they can use third-party systems to prevent and mitigate threats.
 Descope can help.
-Our drag-and-drop customer authentication platform helps organizations easily add signup, login, MFA, bot protection, and any other user journey interaction to their apps.
+Our drag-and-drop customer authentication platform helps organizations easily add signup and login capabilities.
+It also adds MFA, bot protection, and other user interactions to their apps.

-• Our connector with Have I Been Pwned identifies user-submitted passwords that have been leaked in past breaches.
+Our connector with Have I Been Pwned checks for leaked user-submitted passwords.

-• Configurable security requirements including password length and complexity help customers align their password flow with their app’s security needs.
+Configurable security requirements, like password length and complexity, help customers align their password flow with their app's security needs.

-• Visual error handling and password reset processes greatly simplify the operational parts of strengthening a password-based flow’s security controls.
+Visual error handling and password reset processes can simplify operations and strengthen a password-based system's security.

 Sign up for a Free Forever account with Descope to start your journey towards credential stuffing prevention.
 Have questions about our platform?
 Book time with our auth experts.